-Ancient Italian Tarot aka Soprafino.
-1830s Shown out of chronological sequence but intended to illustrate an example of other cards based on TdM style.
+Class shown the Ancient Italian Tarot aka Soprafino.
+1830s.
+This deck is shown out of chronological sequence but intended to illustrate an example of other cards based on TdM style.

 Notice the appearance of Jupiter and Junon in place of the Pope and Popess, this is known as the Besancon style.

 The 1JJ Swiss is the official deck used in Troccas tournaments (a Swiss variant of the Italian game of tarocchi.)
 The substitution of Junon and Jupiter was a politically correct adjustment intended not to offend either over-zealous Catholics or over-zealous protestants.

 Deck shown: Out of sequence but roughly based on the same pip style of TdM cards, The Tarot of the Witches by Fergus Hall, US Games Systems Inc, 1976.

 Originally created for the James Bond Film, Live and Let Die 1973.
 Not created by a tarot reader.

 Shown: Le Tarot Noir created by Matthieu Hackiere 2013.

 Notice the Two of Cups taking root, and death and the fool facing one another.

 Notice the Fool and The Death card and how they have the opportunity to face one another if they fell in the correct sequence.
 The Soprafino deck also presents them this way.

 The Fool and Death facing one another is rare, and random in decks, but it is my own personal opinion that it had always been the original plan, as they share an interesting relationship.
 The Fool is the card with no number and Death is a card with no name.
 The Fool is a liberated individual, and what is more liberating than Death?